Simmons Branch Drainage Improvement Project - Phase 2

 - $5.6 million

 - Moffat Pipe, Inc. (Construction)

-Next, the contractor will lower water and sewer pipes to prepare for stormwater improvements.
-Construction of the stormwater infrastructure will go from Pineview Drive and continue along Swift Drive.
+Once the work site is completely prepared, construction of the stormwater infrastructure will go from Pineview Drive and continue along Swift Drive.
 This will be completed in February 2019.
 Sidewalk improvements will be done at the end of the project.